Data Centers in Bandung

 Network & Connectivity Ecosystem

-Bandung's connectivity ecosystem is growing, serving as a secondary hub to the primary Indonesian interconnection point in Jakarta.
-With four data centers operating as of September 2025, the market offers sufficient capacity for regional deployments.
+Bandung's connectivity ecosystem is developing, positioned as a secondary hub to Jakarta, which serves as Indonesia's primary interconnection point.
+The market features four data centers as of September 2025, offering adequate capacity for regional and disaster recovery deployments.

-Carrier Density & Carrier Neutrality The market is served by a growing number of national and regional carriers.
-Carrier-neutral facilities provide the primary access points for network diversity, allowing customers to choose from multiple providers to optimize cost and performance.
+Carrier Density & Carrier Neutrality: The market is served by a growing number of national and regional carriers.
+Carrier-neutral facilities are the main access points for network diversity, enabling customers to optimize for cost and performance across multiple providers.

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Bandung as of September 2025.
-Businesses connect to cloud providers primarily through dedicated links to facilities in Jakarta, where all major cloud regions are accessible.
-Private network extensions offer secure, low-latency access to AWS, Google Cloud, and Microsoft Azure.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Bandung as of September 2025.
+Businesses typically connect to cloud providers via dedicated links to facilities in Jakarta, where major cloud regions for providers like AWS, Google Cloud, and Microsoft Azure are accessible through private network extensions.

-Bare Metal Bare metal server options are available in the region, typically through providers with a presence in Jakarta that can serve Bandung workloads.
-Services from providers like Hivelocity and Leaseweb offer dedicated compute resources for performance-intensive applications.
+Bare Metal: Bare metal server options are available in the region, usually through providers with a presence in Jakarta that can serve workloads in Bandung.
+Services from providers such as Hivelocity offer dedicated compute for performance-critical applications.

 Power Analysis

-Average Cost Of Power Industrial power pricing in Bandung is estimated to be between IDR 1,550.00–1,800.00/kWh as of September 2025.
-This competitive pricing helps manage operational expenses for high-density compute deployments.
-Indonesia's power grid is approximately 81% fossil fuels and 19% renewables.
+Average Cost Of Power: Industrial power pricing in Bandung is estimated to be between IDR 1,550.00–1,800.00/kWh as of September 2025.
+This competitive pricing helps manage operational expenditures for high-density compute deployments.
+Indonesia's national power grid is generated from approximately 81% fossil fuels and 19% renewables.

-Power Grid Reliability The power grid serving Bandung's industrial and commercial zones is generally stable.
-Data centers in the area are supported by redundant power feeds and substations, with standard N+1 or 2N UPS systems and generator backup to ensure high levels of uptime.
+Power Grid Reliability: The national power grid faces challenges with aging infrastructure, particularly outside of primary urban centers.
+However, data centers in Bandung's key industrial areas are supported by well-engineered, redundant power feeds from multiple substations.
+Standard facility designs include N+1 or 2N UPS systems and generator backup to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Bandung is the capital of West Java, Indonesia's most populous province.
-Data centers here provide low-latency access to a large consumer market, numerous universities, and significant industrial estates focused on textiles and manufacturing.
+Proximity To Key Business Districts: Bandung is the capital of West Java, Indonesia's most populous province.
+Data centers here provide low-latency access to a large consumer market, numerous universities, and industrial estates focused on textiles, manufacturing, and the creative economy.
+Key business areas include Jalan Riau, Dago, and the city center around Gedung Sate.

 Natural Disaster Risk